Boot Up & Power Management

 Blue | Flashing | Scanner is booting up. |

-Blue | Solid | Scanner is ready for a Wi-Fi connection or has a connection and is not imaging. |
+Blue | Solid | Scanner is ready for a Wi-Fi connection. |

-Green | Solid | Scanner is imaging. |
+Green | Solid | Scanner is connected to the Clarius App via Wi-Fi and is ready to start imaging. |

 Orange | Flashing | Battery is low. |

-Orange | Solid | Unable to boot or software error. |
+Orange | Solid | Scanner error (software or hardware). |

-Purple | Flashing | Firmware is updating. |
+Purple | Flashing | Software/Firmware is updating. |

 Audible Notifications